duanev/pgdb/README.md

            v - clear all breakpoints and watchpoints m - new memory window (prompts for address) M - destroy active memory window
-         s/S - single step active cpu / all cpus
-         j/J - jump active cpu / all cpus to highlight addr c/C - continue active cpu / all cpus
+           a - lookup a hex address in current source window s/S - single step active cpu / all cpus j/J - jump active cpu / all cpus to highlight addr c/C - continue active cpu / all cpus